viniciusrocsantiago/java-weatherapi-test/README.md

 ### Caching with Caffeine

-Caffeine, a Java caching library and it is integrated into this application to cache frequently accessed data.
+Caffeine, a Java caching library, and it is integrated into this application to cache frequently accessed data.
 This helps reduce the load on backend systems and significantly speeds up data retrieval.

 **OBS**.: It is applied only to endpoint: _/weather/forecast/{zipCode}_